fybrik/fybrik/docs/IsolationNetworkPolicies.md

 element, which is a combination of `clusterName` and `workloadSelector`.
 Unfortunately, based on this information we can implement only one label-based `podSelector`, which will allow incoming connections from pods in the namespace where the NP instance is deployed and have the defined label.
-In order to restrict incoming connections to Fybrik modules, the NP instances should be deployed in teh same namespace where the modules are running.
+In order to restrict incoming connections to Fybrik modules, the NP instances should be deployed in the same namespace where the modules are running.
 However, Fybrik separates user's objects, e.g. workloads and Fybrik objects, e.g. modules.
 Therefore, the existing mechanism should be extended.

 ### Suggestions: